shailenmishra/teaching-docs/engl1j/schedule.md

 - In-class work time for P1 - Rough Draft revision
 - Get questions answered on P1 revision

+{: .homework }
-> Homework: 1) Go through the [Scott Arboretum brochure](https://www.scottarboretum.org/wp-content/uploads/2023/07/IntroTourBrochure-Updated-2022-printer-mark.pdf); 2) Read "[Take a break from your screen and look at plants](https://theconversation.com/take-a-break-from-your-screen-and-look-at-plants-botanizing-is-a-great-way-to-engage-with-life-around-you-210616)"; 3) Read the chapter "The Big Hum" in *OTW*
+> 1) Go through the [Scott Arboretum brochure](https://www.scottarboretum.org/wp-content/uploads/2023/07/IntroTourBrochure-Updated-2022-printer-mark.pdf); 2) Read "[Take a break from your screen and look at plants](https://theconversation.com/take-a-break-from-your-screen-and-look-at-plants-botanizing-is-a-great-way-to-engage-with-life-around-you-210616)"; 3) Read the chapter "The Big Hum" in *OTW*

 ## Week 7